 Academics and Registration

 If you are a student in the Intensive English Program, you will be registered for classes by the IEP staff and teachers.
-Exchange students register for classes by contact Tina Manco at email@example.com or 937-229-3553.
+Exchange students can contact the 937-229-3728 for assistance in registering for classes.

 Withdrawing from the University

-If you must withdraw from the University (dropping all your classes), please contact the ISSS office for more information on the proper procedure.
+If you must withdraw from the University (thus dropping all of your classes), please contact the ISSS office for more information on the proper procedure.

 A credit hour is one unit of academic credit.
 Each credit is usually equivalent to one hour per week of class time.
 Many classes at the University of Dayton are three credit hours, although some are as few as one and as many as four.
 Undergraduate class levels are computed using total completed hours.
 This also includes transfer hours accepted towards a degree.
 Undergraduate levels are determined as follows: